 We’re entering the second quarter of the New Year.
-Did you make any resolutions?
+Did you make any resolutions, like getting rid of those disposable diapers?
 If so, how are you doing with them?
 Many people resolve to change their health in the New Year.
 If you’re one of those people (or even if you aren’t), I’m here to help.
 It’s time to get on track!
 Here are some of the healthiest foods you should incorporate into your diet.

 I love this stuff.
 Quinoa is a gluten-free whole grain with a slightly nutty flavor.
 It’s high in protein and fiber, low in fat, and has a low glycemic index.
 It also contains folic acid, magnesium, phosphorus, manganese, and copper.

 How to prepare: Soak your quinoa by rinsing it and covering it with water overnight.
 This removes the phytic acid that inhibits mineral absorption.
-Rinse well, then make an easy recipe like Veggie-Turmeric Quinoa.
+Rinse well, then make an easy recipe like Veggie-Turmeric Quinoa or Quinoa Stuffed Peppers.

 Chia has been around for millennia, but it’s recently been getting a lot of good press.
 Chia is high in omega-3 fats, protein, calcium, potassium, and iron.
 The seeds are also high in fiber and antioxidants.
 If you’re looking for a good brand, I love The Chia Co.

 How to prepare: Try making the Power Protein Smoothie.

 High in antioxidants, vitamins A and C, and fiber, pomegranate is a healthy way to satisfy your sweet tooth.

 How to prepare: Split open the fruit and spoon out the seeds.